 Other CAD Exchanger improvements include better responsiveness for large models when displaying the model, canceling the operations, and applying the structure filter.

-If you haven’t tried CAD Exchanger yet, start your 30-days trial right now.
+If you haven’t tried CAD Exchanger yet, start your trial right now.
 After completing the form under the links below you will get an email with a download link and detailed guidance:

 If you would like to carefully consider each new feature of the 3.10.2 version, check out the CHANGES.txt file.
 Every new CAD format and data available for import or export with CAD Exchanger since 2009 is specified there.